Step-by-Step Guide: How to Make Lavender Soap at Home

 5. Coloring: If you want to add a touch of color to your soap, you can use natural colorants such as mica powder or dried lavender petals.

-6. Soap molds: Select molds in various shapes and sizes to create unique and personalized soap bars.
+6. Soap mold: Select silicone mold in various shapes and sizes to create unique and personalized soap bars.

 7. Double boiler or microwave: You’ll need either a double boiler or a microwave-safe container to melt the soap base.